 21 This provision is a requirement in the revised Salt and Nitrate Control Program that was adopted by the Central Valley Water Board in December 2020 and is pending approval by the State Water Board, and the Office of Administrative Law (OAL).

-The EAP shall be initiated within 60 days of the submittal if no objection is received from the Executive Officer.
-If the Central Valley Water Board deems the Early Action Plan to be incomplete a revised Early Action Plan must be resubmitted and implemented within the time period directed by the Board's Executive Officer.
+Action Plan must be resubmitted and implemented within the time period directed by the Board's Executive Officer.